p-ranav/alpaca/README.md

 def deserialize(format_string, bytes) -> list_of_values
 ```

-### Example 1: Serialize and deserialize in Python
+### Example 1: Serialize and Deserialize in Python

 Once the wrapper is built, simply add it to `PYTHONPTAH` and `import pyalpaca`.